ibm-cloud-docs/vpc/vsi-profile-details-accelerated.md

 # Accelerated (GPU) instance profiles - Gen 3
 {: #accelerated-profile-family}

-The accelerated (GPU) family of profiles provides on-demand, cost-effective access to accelerators and GPUs for {{site.data.keyword.vsi_is_full}}.
+The accelerated (GPU) family of profiles provides on-demand, cost-effective access to accelerators and GPUs for {{site.data.keyword.vsi_is_full}} (VPC).
 GPUs and accelerators help to accelerate the processing time that is required for compute intensive workloads such as AI, machine learning, inferencing, and more.
 {: shortdesc}

 ## AMD MI300X instance profiles